socialvibe/truex-android-integrations/README.md

 1. Under `repositories`, add a new maven entry with the url: <https://s3.amazonaws.com/android.truex.com/tar/prod/maven>
 2. Under `dependencies`, add `implement 'com.truex:TruexAdRenderer-Android:2.8.2'`
+    * Be sure to replace the version number with whatever the current latest one is.

 #### Example app's build.gradle